-Anxiety is a normal part of life which everyone experiences at some point.
+Anxiety is a normal part of life and something which everyone experiences at some point.

 However, when people consistently experience anxiety in large amounts, it can become a problem.

 For example, anxiety can stop both children and adults from doing things that are important to them as going to school or seeing friends.